Paul Blum: Career

 After arriving in Japan, Blum contacted Shintarō Ryū, the European correspondent for The Asahi Shimbun during World War II and later its managing editor.
-Blum got in touch with Yoshirō Fujimura to establish The Jupitor Corporation [sic], a trading company in Minami-Aoyama, Minato, Tokyo.
+He got in touch with Yoshirō Fujimura to establish The Jupitor Corporation [sic], a trading company in Minami-Aoyama, Minato, Tokyo.
 Blum lived on the 2nd and 3rd floors of the company's building with Fujimura.

 From approximately 1948, Blum started collecting intelligence by hosting the "Tuesday meetings", a series of roundtable discussions with leading Japanese figures and intellectuals at Tokyo's Imperial Hotel.
 In autumn 1949, Fujimura secured a large residence (a former Nabeshima clan residence) in Kamiyama-chō, Shibuya.
 The Tuesday meetings were moved there, held every second Tuesday of the month as an evening dinner.
 Blum reported the details of his activities to Washington every time.
 Shintarō Ryū of The Asahi Shimbun was the organizer of the meetings on the Japanese side.
 The gathered Japanese leaders included Shintarō Ryū, Shigeharu Matsumoto (chairman of the International House of Japan), Saburō Matsukata (managing director of Kyodo News), literary critic Samitarō Uramatsu, agricultural economist Seiichi Tobata, political scientist Masamichi Rōyama, Minister of Education Maeda Tamon and Keiai Sajima (director of Shin-Etsu Chemical).
 They were referred to as the "eight samurai".
-In the background of these activities was the fact that Douglas MacArthur, the Supreme Commander of the Allied Forces, had not permitted the CIA to operate in Japan, and Blum had very few subordinates.
+In the background of these activities was that Douglas MacArthur, the Supreme Commander of the Allied Forces, had not permitted the CIA to operate in Japan, and Blum had very few subordinates.
 At times, Prime Minister Shigeru Yoshida walked from the nearby residence of Takakichi Asō to participate, and Blum was also invited to Yoshida's residence in Ōiso.
 The Tuesday meetings were dissolved after the Treaty of San Francisco came into effect in April 1952.